azalinux/realvnc-server-aarch64-opensuse/README.md

 INSTALLATION

-To install, clone the git respository and using the install script.
+To install, clone the git respository and use the included install script.

 I may produce a RPM binary at some point in the future however at this stage a manual install script will suffice.